IgniteUI/igniteui-docfx/en/components/avatar.md

 #### Using mixins

-In order to style components for Internet Explorer 11, we have to use different approach, since it doesn't support CSS variables.
+In order to style the components for Internet Explorer 11, we have to use a different approach, since it doesn't support CSS variables.

-If the component is using an [`Emulated`](themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to `penetrate` this encapsulation using `::ng-deep`.
-On the other side, in order to prevent the custom theme to leak to other components, be sure to include the `:host` selector before `::ng-deep`:
+If the component is [`View Encapsulated`](themes/component-themes.md#view-encapsulation), it is necessary to `penetrate` the encapsulation using `::ng-deep`.
+To prevent the custom theme from leaking into other components, be sure to include the `:host` selector before `::ng-deep`:

 ```scss
 :host {